aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Face.md

 ### `entity1`: int | string

 The [entity](../../../Data%20format/Entity.md) to instruct to face towards `entity2`.
 The int form is a regular [Entity id](../Entity%20id.md) and its restriction for valid values applies.
-The string is only applicable if `caller` isn't null and it will be interpreted as the int form otherwise.
+The string is only applicable if caller isn't null and it will be interpreted as the int form otherwise.
 This form can be one of the following:

 * `this`: Refers to the [tailtarget](../../Notable%20local%20variable/tailtarget.md).
 This must not be null or an exception will be thrown.
-* `caller`: Refers to the `caller`.
+* `caller`: Refers to the caller.
 This must not be null or an exception will be thrown.
 * Anything else: if the string is in the [Define](Define.md) list, it will refer to it.
 Otherwise, the value will be interpreted as the int form.

 ### `entity2`: int | string

 The target [entity](../../../Data%20format/Entity.md) that `entity1` will face towards.
 The int form is a regular [Entity id](../Entity%20id.md) and its restriction for valid values applies.
-The string is only applicable if `caller` isn't null and it will be interpreted as the int form otherwise.
+The string is only applicable if caller isn't null and it will be interpreted as the int form otherwise.
 This form can be one of the following:

 * `this`: Refers to the [tailtarget](../../Notable%20local%20variable/tailtarget.md).
 This must not be null or an exception will be thrown.
-* `caller`: Refers to the `caller`.
+* `caller`: Refers to the caller.
 This must not be null or an exception will be thrown.
 * Anything else: if the string is in the [Define](Define.md) list, it will refer to it.
 Otherwise, the value will be interpreted as the int form.

 ### `true`